NumberSigmaTafKsee/LV2-Gamma/README.md

 * It is much more useful to me than Stk really
 * Stk is more about music instruments than algorithms

+# I am not complaining about Stk
+* I use it in the experiments